-Next, let’s go into what qualities you need to pay attention to when looking to hire software developers so that you can narrow down the host of applications you may receive.
+Next, let’s go into what qualities you need to pay attention to when hiring software developers so that you can narrow down the host of applications you may receive.

 Define What Type of Developer You Need to Hire

 The areas of technical expertise in software development are wide and diverse.
-If you’re not familiar with how developer recruitment gets done, first, let’s walk through the most basic types of developers you can hire and what role they play in a software development project.
+If you’re unfamiliar with how developer recruitment gets done, first, let’s walk through the most basic types of developers you can hire and their role in a software development project.

 - Backend developers: Backend developers write code and logic that enables applications to run.
 Backend development includes elements such as database management, caching systems, and pipelines.
-C++, SQL, PHP, Ruby, Python, and ASP.NET are some common languages for backend development.
+Common backend development languages include C++, SQL, PHP, Ruby, Python, and ASP.NET.

 - Full-stack developers: full-stack developers specialize in both backend and frontend development.
 They are proficient in many coding languages and have experience in many types of development projects.
 A full-stack developer is often known as a “jack-of-all-trades”.